 A smartly-designed collection can also be a huge revenue-booster.
 The boutique indoor cycling studio SoulCycle, for example, launched apparel at the same time they opened in 2006.
 From a single T-shirt to an entire online shop dedicated to leggings, sports bras, sweatpants and fitness accessories, their fitness clothing business is booming.
 By the time SoulCycle filed as a publicly-traded business in 2015, $18 million of the company’s $112 million of revenue was linked to branded purchases other than studio fees.
 In 2016, SoulCycle’s retail sales growth topped their ridership growth, according to Racked.
 (By the way, you can use Wix Fit to both book classes and sell merchandise.)

-Jumping into the process without fully understanding how to start a fitness clothing line can be a dangerous prospect, though.
+Jumping into the process without fully understanding how to start a fitness clothing line and having a good grasp of your business entity can be a dangerous prospect, though.
 “Cheap merch can do more harm than good for your brand’s reputation and bottom line,” Zohar warns, “because clients trust their studio for choosing the best brands.”
 Your members think of items in this collection as worthy of your stamp of approval, so low-quality gear can compromise your clients’ trust.

 For more on selling merchandise, check out Wix Learn.